blog

 Create an environment with at least:

-Set in requests using the environment variable.
+Set x-api-key in requests using the environment variable.

 Step 3: Build a four-request test chain